-During the course of thirty plus years, I have travelled the world helping leaders in many different arenas.
+During the course of thirty-plus years, I have traveled the world helping leaders in many different arenas.
 One thing I learned from the multitude of diversity out there is that, when it comes to really leading people, most leaders are faking it, including the ones who are financially successful.
 They are pretending that everyone is getting along and all is going well.

 The belief that business and personal are separate entities and that you can leave your personal self at the door when you enter the business world is creating more conflict.
 Leaders are repressing feelings that arise, avoiding conflicts and missing opportunities to build relationships and have courageous conversations.
 Unable to recognize how the personal affects business, many leaders are helping to create uncomfortable and tense workplaces and teams.